423-547-8015 X 1502

 Rising sophomores, juniors and seniors will register for classes online in Skyward Family Access using the link below.
 The video below walks you through the registration process, or you can watch it here on YouTube.
 Click here to view a presentation covering registration documents and common questions.
 Links to registration documents are below.
-Last day to register for city and county students is Aug.
-1, 2019.
 If you have trouble loading the video, you can view online registration instructions here.

 Rising 10th, 11th, 12th Grade Registration Documents

 New tuition applicants at the high school will not apply online in the Cyclone Connection like applicants in grades K-8.
 New tuition applicants and new Elizabethton High School students (not transferring from T. A. Dugger Jr. High) and their parents should make plans to attend one of two tuition registration dates at the high school.

 Appointments are not necessary for these dates; however, parents and students should come and allow at least 45 minutes for the registration process.
 The applying student or parent should pick up and complete a registration packet in advance of the registration dates.
 Rising freshmen who have not already picked up their registration packet should pick one up from the EHS counseling office.